dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/getting-started-with-mvc/getting-started-with-mvc-part6.md

 uid: mvc/overview/older-versions-1/getting-started-with-mvc/getting-started-with-mvc-part6
 title: "Adding a Create Method and Create View | Microsoft Docs"
 author: shanselman
 description: "This is a beginner tutorial that introduces the basics of ASP.NET MVC.
-Create a simple web application that reads and writes from a database." ms.author: riande ms.date: 08/14/2010 ms.assetid: a3a90963-0286-4fa0-9b3d-c230cc18b0a3
+Create a simple web application that reads and writes from a database.
+(6 of 8)" ms.author: riande ms.date: 08/14/2010 ms.assetid: a3a90963-0286-4fa0-9b3d-c230cc18b0a3